MandyMo/pytorch_HMR/README.md

-## Pre-reqs(this code is only used for research only, any other purpose please contact me.
+## Pre-reqs(code used for research only, any problem please contact me)

 ### training step
 #### 1. download the following datasets.